owncloud-archive/documentation/admin_manual/appliance/enterprise-trial.rst

 - Click on Complete Process

-- Check your email and and activate your account
+- Check your email and activate your account

-- log in with your credentials at marketplace.owncloud.com
+- Log in with your credentials at https://marketplace.owncloud.com

-- copy the API key
+- Copy the API key

-Now you have to go to your ownCloud and enter the Market app
+Now you have to go to your ownCloud installation and enable the Market app

-- To enable enterprise features Select "Add API Key" and paste your Key
+- To enable enterprise features Select "Add API Key" and paste your key

-- Start the Enterprise Trial
+- Start the Enterprise trial

 Note